Arab cuisine: Arabian Peninsula

-Dishes include olive oil, za'atar, and garlic, and common dishes include a wide array of mezze or bread dips, stuffings, and side dishes such as hummus, falafel, ful, tabouleh, labaneh, and baba ghanoush.

-It also includes copious amounts of garlic and olive oil, often seasoned with lemon juice—almost no meal goes by without including these ingredients.
-Most often foods are either grilled, baked, fried, or sautéed in olive oil; butter and cream are rarely used, other than in a few desserts.

-Vegetables are often eaten raw or pickled, as well as cooked.
-While the cuisine does not boast a multitude of sauces, it focuses on herbs, spices, and the freshness of ingredients.

 Bedouin cuisine

 The Bedouins of the Arabian Peninsula, Middle East and North Africa rely on a diet of dates, dried fruit, nuts, wheat, barley, rice, and meat.
 The meat comes from large animals such as cows, sheep, and lambs.
 They also eat dairy products: milk, cheese, yoghurt, and buttermilk (labneh).

 Bedouins also use many different dried beans including white beans, lentils, and chickpeas.
 Vegetables that are commonly used are those that could be dried, such as pumpkins, but also vegetables that are more heat-resistant, such as aubergines.

 They drink a lot of fresh verbena tea, Arabic tea, Maghrebi mint tea, or Arabic coffee.
 A daily break to freshen up with drinks is a much-loved tradition.

 Common breads in the Maghreb are khobz and khaleej.
 Traditional dishes such as marqa and tajines (stews) are also regularly prepared.

 Breakfast consists of baked beans, bread, nuts, dried fruits, milk, yoghurt, and cheese with tea or coffee.
 Snacks also include nuts and dried fruits.